 So here are some other top bets for the season.
 (And for more information on Rome during the holidays, don’t miss my full guide to Christmas in Rome!).
 Although some of these other markets are slightly out of the heart of the center, if you’re looking for a truly authentic Christmas market experience — one full of Roman families and locally-made goods — they’re worth the trip.

 2016 saw, for the first time, a Christmas market at the Spanish Steps.
 Featuring the usual craft, gift and food stalls, it ran for one day only.
-It still hasn’t been confirmed for 2017, though, so sit tight.
+The date still hasn’t been confirmed for 2018, though, so sit tight…

 Arti & Mestieri Expo